MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * All the links must be responsive in a bot response.
 Any link that takes the user outside the Teams platform must have a clear redirect text such as, **View in..**, **This way to..**, an open link icon in the bot response action button, or have a suitable redirect text in the bot response message body. [*Mandatory Fix*]

 * By design, if your bot doesn't respond or support any user command and is a one way bot only intended to notify users.
-You must set **isnotificationonly** to true in the manifest. [*Mandatory Fix*]
+You must set `isNotificationOnly` to true in the manifest. [*Mandatory Fix*]

 * Bot user experience must not be broken on mobile platforms.
 Your bot must be fully responsive on mobile. [*Mandatory Fix*]